connorskees/connorskees.github.io/content/blog/bf-compiler.md

 This is our implementation of `.`, which prints to stdout.
 Next we have to do a [read](https://en.wikipedia.org/wiki/Read_(system_call)).

 The API for read is pretty similar.
-It takes a file descriptor (0 for stdin), a pointer to somewhere in memory to write, and the number of bytes to read from stdin.
+It takes a file descriptor (0 for stdin), a pointer to somewhere in memory to write to, and the number of bytes to read from stdin.

 ```asm
 ; select the read syscall on Linux